psychemedia/storytelling-notes/antiquities-nursery-literature-quarterly-review-1819.md

 through the air to England, where he possesses the king's daughter.

-* « Now when the magistrates who employed John heard that the job was over, they sent for him, declaring he should henceforth be called " Jack tHe Giant Kituen," and in honour thereof presented him with a sword and embroidered belt, upon which these words were written in letters of gold:—
+* « Now when the magistrates who employed John heard that the job was over, they sent for him, declaring he should henceforth be called "Jack the Giant Killer," and in honour thereof presented him with a sword and embroidered belt, upon which these words were written in letters of gold:—

 * Here's the valiant Cornish man, Who slew the giant Corinoran.'